Crave-Trinity/Novamind-Frontend-Gemini/docs/module-system-architecture.md

 1. **External Marking**: Mark problematic dependencies as external in the build configuration
 2. **ESM/CommonJS Interop**: Configure Vite to handle interoperability between ESM and CommonJS modules
 3. **Module Federation**: For larger dependencies, use dynamic imports with React.lazy()

-## Migration Strategy

-The codebase is transitioning from a legacy structure to the Clean Architecture pattern:

-1. **Legacy Components**: Currently in `src/components/` directory
-2. **Target Architecture**: Moving to Clean Architecture layers with Atomic Design
-3. **Path Aliases**: Support both old and new import patterns during migration
-4. **Gradual Migration**: Components are migrated one by one to maintain stability

 ## Visualization Stack